 Cost Of A Bench Press?
 Best Bench Presses For Your Buck

 Updated February 29th 2020; March 27th 2019

 What is the best price for a bench press?

-A bench press setup can cost as low as $70 USD to as much as $700 USD.
+A bench press setup can cost as little or as much as you want it to be.
 How much you spend on a bench press depends a lot on your training goals.

 After all, gym equipment is not cheap.
 We want our equipment to last as long as we are still working (and even beyond).

 There is also an additional section for bench press equipment alternatives since we all have different dreams for our ideal gym setup.
-Let us get started:

 CAP Barbell Standard Bench Press

 So, if you weigh 200lbs, the max bench press you can do is 300lbs.

 It also has a leg attachment that allows lifters to do some knee extensions as well.

 Body Champ Bench Press

 If you are looking for a more comfortable feel for your bench press that also has a bit more functionality, the Body Champ Bench Press may be the setup for you.

 This bench press is 76” in length, 38.5” in interior width (between the bench press stands) and 54” in maximum height.

 The weight limit is 300lbs, excluding the lifter’s bodyweight.

 There are also adjustable parts that can let you do the following exercises as well:

 - Leg curls